Selma Arruda: Political career

 In the 2018 Brazilian general election Arruda, along with Jayme Campos, was elected to the national senate from the state of Mato Grosso.
-Arudda was the most voted candidate in the state of Mato Grosso that election.
+Arruda was the most voted candidate in the state of Mato Grosso that election.
 Strong themes of Arruda's senate campaign agenda included anti-corruption and encouraging private property.

 On 10 April 2019 Arruda was unanimously ordered to be dismissed by the Regional Electoral Court of Mato Grosso, rendering her ineligible to serve in public office along with state deputies Gilberto Possamai and Clerie Fabiana.
 However, the senator can still appeal to the Superior Electoral Court without having to leave the office, while the conviction is questioned judicially.
 Selma and the others were accused of breaking campaign rulers by hiring irregular advertising before the official campaign began.
 Arruda said she will appeal the decision in the federal courts.
 On 10 December 2019 by the vote of 6 to 1, the Superior Electoral Court voted to disqualify Arruda from political office.

 On 18 September 2019 Arruda switched political parties and joined Podemos.